 Manually request crawling and re-indexing of a site, a library or a list

-In SharePoint Online, content is automatically crawled based on a defined crawl schedule.
+In SharePoint, content is automatically crawled based on a defined crawl schedule.
 The crawler picks up content that has changed since the last crawl and updates the index.
-In some cases, you may want to manually request crawling and full re-indexing of a site, a document library, or a list after a schema change has occurred.
+You will want to manually request crawling and full re-indexing of a site, a document library, or a list after a schema change has occurred.

 Re-index a site

 On the site, select Settings , and then select Site settings.
 If you don't see Site settings, select Site information, and then select View all site settings.